revinate/unification/styleguide-markdown.md

 This is the overall structure of every page.
 Content goes inside div with class `.l-main-content`.
 Everything inside follows the standard Bootstrap 12-column grid, using `.row` and `.col-xs- .col-sm- .col-md- .col-lg`.
 Using  `.col-md-*` will stack on mobile and tile on desktop.
+- spinner is created using `.spinner` and including `.bounce1 .bounce2 .bounce3` divs.
+For M and E, please use the spinner directive.

     @example
     div.l-app